FreddyChT/Master-Thesis/README.md

 ```
 python analysis_datablade.py --blades Blade_1 Blade_2 Blade_3
 ```
 A separate results directory and `rerun.py` file will be created for each specified blade.
+## Generating run reports

+Run `report_datablade.py` to collect information from previous SU2 runs.
+The script opens a small window requesting the date string (e.g. `03-07-2025`) and the test number to inspect.
+It then scans every `Blades/*/results/Test_<num>_<date>` directory and reads `su2.log` (or `run_summary.txt`).
+Only the important mesh quality lines and the final part of the Performance Summary (from `Simulation totals` to `Restart Aggr`) are copied along with mesh size, timing and convergence information.

+All outputs are written to `reports/<date>_Test_<num>/` next to the script.
+This folder contains a text summary named `<date>_Test_<num>_report.txt` where each blade section is separated by a divider line, plus bar plots of convergence time, iteration count, mesh size and mesh quality metrics (minimum orthogonality angle, maximum CV face area aspect ratio and maximum CV sub-volume ratio).
+Blade names on the plots are rotated vertically for readability and bars are colored red if the simulation failed to converge.